Home / Career Guides / Accounting Assistant

 Is an accounting assistant a good career?

-Accounting assistant positions are great for people who want to gain experience in the accounting field and want to develop their careers.
-It’s a great entry-level position that pays well and offers opportunities to move up.
+Accounting assistant positions are great for people who want to gain experience in the accounting field and develop their careers.
+They’re great entry-level positions that pay well and offer opportunities to advance.

 Is it stressful to be an accounting assistant?